Census causing hiccups for hundreds

 Tonight is census night and still, there are concerns about the number of people who are having online difficulties nor have they received an access code.
-Kaumatua, the Disabled and Youth seem to be particularly at risk of being left out.
+The elderly, disabled and youth seem to be particularly at risk of being left out.

 The big question from the former Minister of Statistics is what's the use of the Census if there are issues completing it?